 |Enhanced Penalty (Aggravated) BAC Limit||0.16 Percent|

 Utah DUI Laws: Select Penalties

 |Minimum License Suspension or Revocation (1st, 2nd, 3rd offense)||120 days, 2 years, 2 years|

 |Ignition Interlock Device Possible?||Yes|

 No one wants to get arrested for a DUI.
 But if you or someone you love has been arrested and charged with a Utah DUI, you'll want someone on your side.
-A good first step is to seek out the services of a skilled lawyer to evaluate your case.
-A Utah DUI attorney can review your case for free.
+A good first step is to seek out the services of a skilled DUI lawyer in Utah to evaluate your case and inform you of your options moving forward.